Near-Field Position and Orientation Tracking With Hybrid ELAA Architecture: System Model

+Particularly, $r_{0,0}\!=\!\sqrt{x^2+y^2}\! \triangleq \! r$ is the MS-BS distance.
 Due to the severe attenuation of \ac{NLoS} components in high-frequency communications, the \ac{LoS} path typically dominates the propagation channel~\cite{indoorSM,chen2025quasi,tang2023line}.
 We therefore focus on modeling the strong LoS component.
-Using the ray-tracing technique, the \ac{LoS} channel from the MS to the BS is parametrized by $\mathbf{p}$ as~\cite{mixed,chen2025quasi}
+Using the ray-tracing technique, the \ac{LoS} channel from the MS to the BS is parameterized by $\mathbf{p}$ as~\cite{mixed,chen2025quasi}

 where $\mathbf{h}_{ n_{\rm m}}$ is the $(n_{\rm m}+\bar N_{\rm m}+1)$-th column of $\mathbf{H}(\mathbf{p})$, and $h_{n_{\rm b},n_{\rm m}} = \frac{\lambda}{4\pi r_{n_{\rm b},n_{\rm m}}}\exp \left(-{\rm j}\frac{2\pi}{\lambda}r_{n_{\rm b},n_{\rm m}} \right)$ is determined by $\mathbf{p}$.